All About Travel Insurance

 Yep!
 One of the factors of the cost of your coverage is how much you are paying for the trip, and $0 is an option.

-Do I have to use Travel Guard or USI?
+Do I have to use USI Travel Insurance Services?

-No. These are the companies we have worked with, but you are welcome to use any company you are comfortable with.
+No. This is the company we have worked with and recommend, but you are welcome to use any company you are comfortable with.

 What about health insurance?